 - Preheat oven to 450° F (230° C).
 Place cauliflower florets on a rimmed baking sheet.
 Drizzle with oil and lightly sprinkle with salt and pepper to taste.
 Combine together with your hands.
 Roast for 15-20 minutes until tender and lightly browned.
 Toss halfway.

 - To make the curry sauce (I usually start this after the cauliflower has been roasting for 5 minutes).
 In a large pan, heat oil over medium heat.
 Add onions and sauté until translucent, about 2-3 minutes.
 Now add serrano peppers and sauté for 1-2 minutes until slightly softened.

 - Add garlic and ginger and sauté for 1 minute until fragrant.
 Now add the curry powder and sauté until fragrant, about 30-60 seconds.

 - Add diced tomatoes, agave and salt.
 Cook for 2-3 minutes to soften and meld flavors.
 Pour in coconut milk and lightly simmer for 3-4 minutes to reduce (don't boil - lower heat if needed).

 - Transfer to a blender and blend on high until smooth (you can skip blending if you want a chunkier sauce - just simmer a few minutes more to thicken).
 Pour back into pan along with chickpeas and lime juice.
-Gently simmer to warm throughout.
+Gently simmer to warm throughout and soften chickpeas.